đź’›Kindness and Forgiveness Chapter 1

 Unknown's avatar

-Jesus is first in my life, and because of Him, my life in this world is bearable.
-I want every day to bring Him glory, and I watch and pray for His return.
-I love sharing the Kingdom of God with anyone who will listen (Matthew 28:19–20), because time is short and Jesus will call His people home before the coming Tribulation (1 Thessalonians 4:16–17; 1 Corinthians 15:51–52; Revelation 3:10).
-I cherish God’s creation—people, animals, birds, trees (I’m a tree hugger!), flowers (roses are my favorite), snow, rain, wind, and sunshine (Genesis 1:31; Psalm 19:1).
-Scripture reminds us that the earth will one day be renewed (2 Peter 3:10–13; Revelation 21:1), so I strive to care for it until He calls us to meet Him in the air (1 Thessalonians 4:17).
-I’m grateful to live in a country with freedom of speech and faith, and I seek God’s wisdom in everything I share.
+Jesus is first in my life, and through Him, life in this world is bearable.
+I desire each day to bring Him glory as I watch and pray for His return.
+I share the Kingdom of God with those willing to hear, as commanded in Matthew 28:19–20, knowing time is short and that Jesus will call His people home before the coming Tribulation, as written in 1 Thessalonians 4:16–17, 1 Corinthians 15:51–52, and Revelation 3:10.
+I cherish God’s creation—people, animals, birds, trees, flowers, and every season of weather, as seen in Genesis 1:31 and Psalm 19:1.
+Scripture reminds us the earth will one day be renewed, according to 2 Peter 3:10–13 and Revelation 21:1, so I seek to care for it faithfully until He calls us to meet Him in the air, as promised in 1 Thessalonians 4:17.
+I am grateful to live in a country with freedom of speech and faith, and I seek God’s wisdom in all I share.

 Leave a comment